Addpixel/KirbyComments/README.md

 #### `get-content-page-title($page : Page) : string`

 Returns the title of a content page.
-Most pages use the `title` field to store the title of the page, but some pages may use a diferent field as title and should return that instead.
+Most pages use the `title` field to store the title of the page, but some pages may use a different field as title and should return that instead.

 ##### Default